dx-ted-emea/iot-labs/lab1-temperature sensor/README.md

 - `AzureEventHubManager.js` which helps us connect to event hubs
 - `config.js` which contains connection information

+You can find these source files in the `src/tessel` folder in this repository.

 Once we have this code in place, we need to modify config.js to add our connection information.
 You will need to enter the following parameters:

 - `eventhub_namespace`: the namespace of your Service Bus, e.g. **iotlabs-ns**